twanterstappen/ap-chatter/README.md

 ## Chat
 The Client script tries to connect to the server.
 Once connected it will initialise a handhsake.
-The client will calculate the initial P, G and IV for the Diffie Kelman key exchange and AES encryption.
+The client will calculate the initial P, G and IV for the Diffie Helman key exchange and AES encryption.
 The client will by default connect to 127.0.0.1:5000.

 *For starting the client*